Our Safeguarding Team

 The SEND Governor is Brad Bunyard.

-The Governors for Safeguarding are: Anne Duthuit, Brad Bunyard and Sarah Nicholls.
+The Governors for Safeguarding are: Anne Duthuit and Brad Bunyard.

 Southmead Primary School has an ongoing and continuing commitment to safeguarding which includes:

-A written safeguarding policy and up to date child protection procedures which have been agreed with the governing body.
+A written Whole School Safeguarding and Child Protection Policy with up to date child protection procedures which have been agreed with the governing body.

-An identified senior designated officer together with a deputy.
+An identified senior designated officer together with deputies.

 Training at the appropriate level for all staff and volunteers, this takes place at least annually for the whole staff group.